Howards End (TV series): Production

-Development

 On 28 November 2012 it was announced that Playground Entertainment, in association with City Entertainment and KippSter Entertainment, had acquired the screen rights to E.M.
 Forster's novel Howards End with the intention of adapting it into a television drama for BBC Two.
 Executive producers for the production were set to include Colin Callender, Joshua D. Maurer, Alixandre Witlin, and David A. Stern.
 On 11 October 2013 it was announced that Kenneth Lonergan had been chosen to adapt the novel.
 The production had yet to be greenlit by the BBC but it was reportedly expected to consist of four episodes.
 It was additionally announced that Polly Hill would be executive producing for the BBC.
 On 28 December 2015 it was announced that BBC One had officially greenlit the production.
 On 7 June 2016 it was announced that Hettie MacDonald would direct all four episodes of the serial.
 On 15 February 2017 it was announced that Starz was joining the production as a co-producer.

-Casting

 Alongside the announcement that Starz was joining the production, it was confirmed that Hayley Atwell, Matthew Macfadyen, and Tracey Ullman would star in the series.
 A few days later, it was announced that Julia Ormond, Philippa Coulthard, Joseph Quinn, Rosalind Eleazar, and Alex Lawther had also joined the main cast.

-Filming

 Principal photography for the drama began during the summer of 2016.
 The house used for Howards End is Vann House, near Hambledon; dating from 1542 but remodelled by WD Caröe after 1907 with gardens designed by Gertrude Jekyll.
 Scenes were filmed at Waverley Abbey, West Wycombe Park, Ballard Down, Swanage Pier and Harry Warren House on Studland Bay.
 London locations included Myddelton Square in Clerkenwell, Great Russell Street, Chancery Lane, the British Museum, Australia House and Simpsons in the Strand.

 Release

-Marketing

 On 4 May 2017 the first image from the series was released.
 On 7 December 2017 Starz released the first trailer for American audiences.

-Premiere

 On 1 November 2017 the series held its official British premiere in London at the BFI Southbank.
 On 4 April 2018 the series held its official American premiere in New York City at the Whitby Hotel.

-Broadcast

-Howards End is broadcast on BBC One in the United Kingdom, ABC TV in Australia and Starz in the United States.
+Howards End was broadcast on BBC One in the United Kingdom, ABC TV in Australia and Starz in the United States.
 The series premiered in the United States on 8 April 2018 on Starz.

-Reception

-Critical response

 The series was met with a positive response from critics.
 On the review aggregation website Rotten Tomatoes, the series holds an 88% approval rating with an average rating of 7.73 out of 10 based on 34 reviews.
 The website's critical consensus reads, "Hayley Atwell shines in Howards End, a beautiful, if borderline superficial, adaptation of a much-revered book."
 Metacritic, which uses a weighted average, assigned the season a score of 86 out of 100 based on 15 critics, indicating "universal acclaim".